Most of us are lazy, at least some of the time. It’s only natural.

 Being lazy just means you want to expend as little effort as possible—and who in their right mind would want to spend extra time or energy where it’s not warranted?

 Of course, being lazy is also problematic.
-If you’re feeling lazy and unmotivated, you won’t take proactive action on achieving your goals, and you may struggle in both your personal and professional life.
+If you’re feeling lazy and unmotivated, you won’t take proactive action to achieve your goals, and you may struggle in both your personal and professional life.

-Fortunately, several strategies can help you defeat this darker side of your mind.
+Well, there are several strategies that can help you defeat this darker side of your mind.

-If you want to stop being lazy, it’s going to take a concentrated effort on your part.
+If you want to overcome laziness, it will take a concentrated effort on your part.
 But don’t worry—once a few of these tactics kick in, you’ll find it much easier to sustain your momentum.

 1. Learn to Accept Your Own Laziness

 For the most part, this article is designed to help you fight back against laziness as if it’s a dastardly villain intentionally trying to sabotage your success.
 However, this can be counterproductive.
 If you hate the idea of being lazy, chances are you’ll end up resenting yourself.

 This leads to a cycle of negative self-talk, which is scientifically demonstrated to have a negative effect on mood, increasing stress.
 Low mood and high stress lead to even lower productivity, which leads to low self-esteem, and the cycle continues.